EPCCed/tesseract-docs/user-guide/development.rst

 Compiling MPI codes
 -------------------

-There are two MPI libraries currently available on Cirrus:
+There are two MPI libraries currently available on Tesseract:

 * SGI Message Passing Toolkit (MPT)
 * Intel MPI

 The compilation and run commands are different depending on which of these libraries you choose.
-Most of the applications we have compiled on Cirrus have made use of the SGI MPT library and we only use Intel MPI if SGI MPT cannot be used for some reason.
+Most of the applications we have compiled on Tesseract have made use of the SGI MPT library and we only use Intel MPI if SGI MPT cannot be used for some reason.
 If you can use either library it is worthwhile running a few tests to discover if either provides a performance